 Individuals.
-Enter your net profit or deductible loss here and on Form 1040, line 18, and Schedule SE, line 1a.
-Complete line 37 before entering the loss on line 36.
+Enter your net profit or deductible loss here and on Form 1040, line 18, and Schedule SE (Form 1040), line 1a.
+Complete lines 35 and 36 before entering the loss on line 34.

 Nonresident aliens.
 Enter the net profit or deductible loss here and on Form 1040NR, line 19.
-You should also enter this amount on Schedule SE, line 1a if you are covered under the U.S. social security system due to an international social security agreement currently in effect.
-See the Schedule SE instructions for information on international social security agreements.
+You should also enter this amount on Schedule SE (Form 1040), line 1a if you are covered under the U.S. social security system due to an international social security agreement currently in effect.
+See the Schedule SE (Form 1040) instructions for information on international social security agreements.